lszhou/lszhou.github.com/_posts/2015-11-25-file-uploading.md

 In this article, We are going to review the file uploading with Express4.x.
 There are actually several ways to upload files with NodeJS or Express, but here We will only introduce a simple file uploading solution, i.e, base64 encoding and decoding.
-We will not spend a lot of time on how to encoding a file to data URL but will focus on the AngularJS file uploading process, i.e, how AngularJS components work together to post the file data (file data URLs) to the backend.
+We will not spend a lot of time on the algorithm of how to encode a file to data URL but will focus on the front-end AngularJS file uploading process, i.e, how AngularJS components work together to $http.post the file data (file basic information, size, filename, etc and file itself in data URLs forma) to the backend.

 ---
 Base64 encoding schemes are commonly used when there is a need to encode binary data that needs to